michalmonday/Hardware-keyloggers/SMS based keylogger/README.md

 -NPN transistor added to allow automatic resetting of the Sim800L if it misbehaves
 -debugging and some error handling
 -different wiring

+**The KEYVILBOARD project was updated since this repository was created, it has fixed the key-combinations/key-holding issues and implemented some other cool features.**

 # Parts used:
 -Arduino Pro Micro 5V 16Mhz